May 1 is right around the corner and around here that means we’ll be making May Day baskets.

 Yes, May 1 – also know as May Day – is historically a time to celebrate the Earth’s fertile season.
 But our tradition has less lofty origins.

-It began two years ago when The Big Explorer first started school.
+It began a few years ago when The Big Explorer first started school.
 One of his classmates surprised us with a May Day basket full of goodies – complete with an anonymous drop off at our front door.

 We think our May Day basket turned out quite well (though we need to improve our stealthiness at drop off).